Alfonso-Caballero/Home-Price-Prediction-ML-/README.md

 To run the code in this project, you need to have the following components installed:

-- Python 3.x
+- Python 3.11
-- Python libraries (check the `requirements.txt` file for a complete list)
+- Python libraries (check the `utils.py` file for a complete list)

 ## Usage Instructions